Find out if crowdfunding is the right strategy for you

 How does crowdfunding work?

-Before going into the advantages of crowdfunding, we must fully answer the question of how crowdfunding works.
+Before going into the advantages of crowdfunding versus other avenues to fund your business, we must fully answer the question of how crowdfunding works.
 To qualify as crowdfunding, a platform such as Kickstarter or Indiegogo has to put your project or cause in front of a huge number of people.
-Successful crowdfunding platforms also make it simple for users to invest and provide some type of reward or return on investment as an incentive.
+Successful crowdfunding platforms also make it easy for users to invest and provide some type of reward or return on investment as an incentive.
 Many crowdfunding opportunities can expose your idea or business to millions of potential investors.
-That’s a lot of wallets that can potentially help you reach your funding goals – and here’s why that’s important.
+That’s a lot of wallets that can potentially help you reach your funding goals.

-Being able to raise a lot of money within a short amount of time – and without a lot of face-to-face effort on your part – is a huge advantage.
-Here are more.
+Raising a lot of money within a short amount of time – and without a lot of face-to-face effort on your part – is a huge advantage.
+Here are more:

-When you look at how crowdfunding works and why crowdfunding has become popular, you have to take into consideration that both the funder and the business or cause being funded benefit.
-Crowdfunding for business allows you to connect deeply with the potential customers of whatever field you’re in.
-If you’re a writer, you can reach potential readers; filmmakers can tap directly into future moviegoers.
-Crowdfunding for business platforms provide the opportunity for a unique type of advertising: You can present your full story to your potential investors.
-You can release updates and changes in real time, as well as solicit audience engagement and feedback.
+When you look at how crowdfunding works and why it has become popular, you have to take into consideration that both the funder and the business or cause being funded benefit.
+Crowdfunding allows you to connect deeply with the potential customers of whatever field you’re in.
+If you’re a writer, you reach potential readers; filmmakers tap directly into future moviegoers.
+Crowdfunding provides the opportunity for a unique type of advertising: You can present your full story to your potential investors and release updates and changes in real time, as well as solicit audience engagement and feedback.
 This leads to a relationship that instills trust and loyalty in the investor and turns customers into raving fans.

-When you fully take advantage of crowdfunding for business, you can leverage media and marketing in your favor.
+When you fully take advantage of crowdfunding , you leverage media and marketing in your favor.
+Since crowdfunding campaigns are digital, any project can optimize graphics, videos and other visual aids to attract a large amount of donors.
 Other media will likely cover your fundraising efforts and you can piggyback on this to share news of your venture on social media, through email newsletters, in traditional advertising campaigns and through other digital avenues.
-Everyone loves a good Cinderella rags-to-riches story, and crowdfunding for business is a perfect avenue to tell that type of tale.
+Everyone loves a good Cinderella rags-to-riches story, and crowdfunding is a perfect avenue to tell that type of tale.

 One of the big risks of launching a new endeavor is gambling on whether or not your target audience will become loyal customers.
-An advantage to crowdfunding for business is that you get to present your concept to huge numbers of people and get their feedback early in the game.
-Just as you can tweak your marketing efforts and presentation skills, crowdfunding for business also allows you to address holes in your business concept before it’s too late and truly create a product or service that solves your customers’ problems.
-Remember, for your business to be successful, your customer’s life is your business’ life and crowdfunding for business lets you discover what that life looks like.
+An advantage to crowdfunding is that you get to present your concept to huge numbers of people and get their feedback early in the game.
+As you tweak your marketing efforts and presentation skills, you also address holes in your concept before it’s too late and truly create a product or service that solves your customers’ problems.
+Remember, for your business to be successful, your customer’s life is your business’ life and crowdfunding lets you discover what that life looks like.

-At the heart of how crowdfunding for business works is efficiency.
-When you can streamline and focus your fundraising efforts, you can eliminate a lot of the legwork that goes with approaching different sources of revenue.
+Efficiency is what makes crowdfunding work.
+When you streamline and focus your fundraising efforts, you eliminate a lot of the legwork that goes with approaching different sources of revenue.
 This not only saves you time, but it also saves you money and lets you focus on developing your message and creating a solid brand.

-There’s a reason why social media has become one of the top ways to fundraise for nonprofits and that same concept holds true when it comes to crowdfunding for business: when you can easily get your message out to thousands of people, your funding results explode.
+There’s a reason why social media has become one of the top ways to fundraise for nonprofits and that same concept holds true when it comes to crowdfunding: when you easily get your message out to thousands of people, your funding results explode.

 Drawbacks to crowdfunding

-Just as with any endeavor, there are drawbacks as well as advantages to crowdfunding for business.
+Like any endeavor, crowdfunding has its shortcomings.
 The goal of crowdfunding is to reach a certain target goal.
 If you are unable to reach that goal, your investors get their money back and you go away empty-handed.
-In addition, the public nature of crowdfunding for business means your reputation could take a hit if your project fails or falls through.
-If you don’t get your rewards or returns right, you could end up giving too much of your company away to investors and negatively affect future profits.
+In addition, the public nature of crowdfunding means your reputation could take a hit if your project fails or falls through.
+If you don’t get your rewards or returns right, you could end up giving too much of your project or company away to investors and negatively affect future profits.
 If you’re considering crowdfunding, you would benefit from working with a business coach who can help you delve deeper into the pluses and minuses of a campaign to see if it’s right for your project.

 What is crowdfunding if not a multifaceted opportunity to choose the platform that best suits your project?
-That’s why crowdfunding for business is not a one-size-fits-all endeavor.
+It’s certainly not a one-size-fits-all endeavor.
 Though there are hundreds if not thousands of opportunities to crowdfund, most of them fall into one of these four primary methods:

-The next step up from donation-based crowdsourcing is reward-based crowdfunding for business.
+The next step up from donation-based crowdsourcing is reward-based crowdfunding.
 You’re asking for the same amount of money from the same number of people, but you’re offering them rewards in exchange for that funding.
-Rewards are typically tiered and related to the product, service or project on offer.
-For example, if you’re crowdfunding a furniture store, those who donate $50 might receive a small piece of décor; those who donate $500 and up might receive a piece of furniture like a footstool or bookcase and those who donate over $1,000 receive a custom-designed piece.
-Rewards (and benefits that happen after the initial funding round) are a common crowdfunding for business tool and can be a very effective business growth strategy.
+Rewards are typically tiered and related to the product, service or project.
+If you’re crowdfunding a furniture store, those who donate $50 might receive a small piece of décor; those who donate $500 and up might receive a piece of furniture like a footstool or bookcase and those who donate over $1,000 receive a custom-designed piece.
+Rewards (and benefits that happen after the initial funding round) are a common crowdfunding tool and can be a very effective business growth strategy.

-Equity crowdfunding for business is much like what it sounds like: Investors finance your product, service or business through a platform, but they receive a percentage of your business – equity – instead of the repayment of a loan.
-The incentive of this crowdfunding for business strategy for investors to donate is tied to the success of the business; if your company does well, then their equity is worth more.
-If your company does not do well, their investment may have been for nothing.
+Equity crowdfunding is much like what it sounds like: Investors finance your product, service or business through a platform, but they receive a percentage of your business – equity – instead of the repayment of a loan.
+The incentive of this crowdfunding strategy for investors to donate is tied to the success of the venture; if your company or project does well, then their equity is worth more.
+If your venture does not do well, their investment may have been for nothing.
 Since your potential investor must truly expect nothing in return – even though they hope for the best – it’s up to you to convince them that their investment will be a wise one.